namikazei/NYC_Kaggle_Challenge/README.md

 2- Include these files in your environement (Google Colab, Anaconda, Jupyter ...) <br/>
 3- Install Required packages (Pandas, Scikit Learn, Geopandas, Numpy) <br/>
 4- Launch and run IPYNB Notebooks.<br/>
-5- Main file is used only for Linear Regression and Extended Notebooks.
+5- Main file is used only for Linear Regression Notebook and the Extended Notebook.